Ajguy97/Quicksort---2nd-Year-Software-Engineering-Project/README.md

 My role was to do most of the back end using MeteorJS.
 Made the To do list application using nodeJS and used Blaze to render the front end.

-Application not live.
+*Application not live.

-Screenshots available in the "screenshots" folder.
+Screenshots available in the "portfolio" folder.